Professional shogi player: Professional Admission Test

 In August 2019, the JSA clarified its position on the test as it pertains to current women's professional shogi players.
 The JSA stated that women's professional shogi players who successfully pass the test to obtain "regular" shogi professional status will retain their women's professional status and can continue to participate in women-only tournaments.

 Women's professionals

 Women's professional players are in groups distinct from regular professional players.
-Currently, no female has yet qualified to become a regular professional although over the years there have been 20 female apprentice professionals competing to obtain such status. is the only female apprentice participating in the 3-dan League.
+Currently, no female has yet qualified to become a regular professional although over the years there have been several female apprentice professionals competing to obtain such status, with Kana Fukuma, Tomoka Nishiyama and Nanami Naka getting as far as the rank of 3-dan.

 There are two guilds of women's professionals: the Japan Shogi Association guild and the Ladies Professional Shogi-players' Association of Japan guild.
 Before the creation of the guilds, women were historically not allowed to become professional players.